GautamRaj-12/obsidian-git-sync/dsa-no-code-notes/linked-list.md

 | **Deletion in Middle**              | `O(n)`                | `O(n)`, if array is not full (for shifting the elements) | `O(n)`                                                   |
 | **Wasted Space**                    | `O(n)` (for pointers) | `0`                                                      | `O(n)`                                                   |
 ## Singly Linked List
+- A singly linked list is a linear data structure composed of a sequence of nodes.
+Each node contains two key elements:
+	1. **Data**: The value or data the node holds.
+	2. **Next Pointer**: A reference to the next node in the sequence.

-- Singly Linked list consists of a number of nodes in which each node has a _next_ pointer to the following element.
-The link of the last node in the list is NULL, which indicates the end of the list.
-The HEAD points to the first node of the list
+The list starts with a special node called the **HEAD**, which points to the first node in the list.
+Each node's next pointer directs to the subsequent node, forming a chain.
+The last node in this chain has its next pointer set to `NULL`, signifying the end of the list.

+In simpler terms, the HEAD provides access to the linked list, and the nodes are connected one after another, with the final node marking the list's end with a `NULL` link.